 Built in 1868, Leyburn Parish Church remained as a daughter church to the parish of Wensley until 1956.
-It is the only church built by the architect Christopher George Wray but he also designed the Docks Offices, now the Maritime Museum, in Hull and the Cairo Hotel in Cairo.
+It is the only church built by the architect Christopher George Wray who also designed the Docks Offices, now the Maritime Museum, in Hull and the Cairo Hotel in Cairo.

-The congregation is small and elderly but the church seeks to be active in the town, supporting the local police, medical centre and farmers as well as residents, businesses and visitors.
-You are assured of a warm welcome at the services.
+We have a small and elderly congregation but the church seeks to be active in the town as well as supporting the local schools, police, medical centre and farmers as well as residents, businesses and visitors

 There is an area for quiet contemplation and prayer in the small Lady Chapel.
 If you would like to leave a prayer request in the Prayer Box then please feel free to do so.
 Prayer requests will be used as part of our Morning and Evening Prayer time.